-GO Magazine caught up with Julia to talk about writing queer characters in YA fiction and why she included spirituality and magic as part of her novel.
+GO Magazine caught up with Julia to talk about writing lesbian characters in YA fiction and why she included spirituality and magic as part of her novel.

 GO Mag: Why is it important for LGBTQ folks to be the writers of our own narratives and experiences?

-GM: Beyond The Screen Door follows Nora and Jo throughout their whole childhood and discovery of their sexuality and gender presentation.
+GM: Beyond The Screen Door follows Nora and Jo throughout their whole childhood and discovery of their sexuality.
 Why was that important to you?

 GM: What would it have meant to you to have stories catered to LGBTQ youth as an avid reader?